BenHall/learn-katacoda/jupyter/jupyter-workspace-42/02-loading-the-notebook-templates.md

 In this workshop you will be using the `notebook-workspace` template.

-To see details about the builder template and what parameters can be provided when using the template, run the command:

-``oc describe template notebook-builder``{{execute}}

-To see details about the deployer template and what parameters can be provided when using the template, run the command:

-``oc describe template notebook-deployer``{{execute}}

-To see details about the quickstart template and what parameters can be provided when using the template, run the command:
+To see details about the workspace template and what parameters can be provided when using the template, run the command:

-``oc describe template notebook-quickstart``{{execute}}
+``oc describe template notebook-workspace``{{execute}}

-Check out the other workshops available here for more information on these and the other templates.
+Check out the other workshops available here for more information on the other templates.